Tubac, a small town in southern Arizona known for its artist community, hosts an annual Festival of the Arts

-Tents, showcasing the works of close to 200 artisans from near and far, lined the blocked-off streets.
+Tents, showcasing the works of close to 200 artisans from near and far, lined streets blocked off to vehicular traffic.
 Volunteers at the parking lot handed us a map.
 The list of participating artists on the reverse side of the map showed artists’ home locations, which included Arizona, Utah, Nevada, California, Colorado, Oregon, Washington, Connecticut, North Dakota, Minnesota, Texas, Florida, Indiana, Kansas, Arkansas, Missouri and Wisconsin.
 This was clearly not just a local festival.

 The types of works were as varied as the locations of the artists.
 Glass work, oil painting, metal work, clothing, quilts, pottery, food products, jewelry and more.

-There was more to see beyond the tents.
+There was a large and diverse collection of arts and crafts in the Festival itself, but there was still more to be found within Tubac shops.
 The opening of an artist school in Tubac in the 1940s began the evolution of the artist colony in Tubac.
 Today, there are over 80 shops and galleries.

 Tubac has a history that extends well past its birth as an artist colony, The Tubac area is believed to have been inhabited for over 11,000 years.
 The Spanish Colonial Era began when Jesuit missionary Father Kino entered the Santa Cruz Valley in 1691.
 By 1731, Tubac was a mission farm and ranch.
 The Spanish established a fort at Tubac in 1752 and it became the first European settlement in Arizona.
 That history and heritage are evident as one walks through the town.